 One of Tuī Ná's advantages over European and Western style massage is the therapist's ability to focus on specific problems, especially chronic pain associated with the muscles, joints, and skeletal system.
 This technique is especially effective for joint pain, such as arthritis, sciatica, muscle spasms, and pain in the back, neck, and shoulders.
 It also helps chronic conditions such as insomnia, constipation, headaches (including migraines and cluster), and the tension associated with high stress.

-When we first introduced Tuī Ná… no one had ever heard of it, much less able to pronounce it.
-Now it is our most popular and requested massage... over 32,000 smiling customers, since 2010, have enjoyed it—and coined it the 'Noodle’ Massage!
+When we first introduced Tuī Ná in 2010… no one had ever heard of it, much less able to pronounce it.
+Now it is our most popular and requested massage... over 35,000 smiling customers have enjoyed it—and call it the 'Noodle’ Massage!

 When Wendy is performing Tui Na, she does not simply work on the muscles, bones, and joints.
 She works with the energy of the body at a deeper level.
 Simply put... she senses the client's body with her hands and is able to assess the distribution of energy and affect its flow.
 As with other styles of Chinese bodywork, Tui Na is designed to prevent problems, not just correct them... by keeping the body's energy in balance - health is maintained.
 This is true not just for physical health... but for mental and emotional well-being as well.